jriviere0316/ManaDork/README.md

 # ManaDork

+This is ManaDork!
+A web app with the purpose of aiding the creation of Magic: The Gathering deck lists.

-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in package.json).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.
+I recommend following these instructions carefully.
+It's a lot, and will take a moment to set up, but your life will be much easier this way in the long run.

 ## Use the Template for This Repository (Don't Clone)